Module Catalogue 2025/26

 Teaching Rationale And Relationship

-Lectures are essential to explain the experimental methods and theories of political psychology.
-In addition to the lecturer extensive knowledge and research into the subjects studied, the lectures rely on use of PowerPoint slides as well as multi-media to provide students with examples and help them understand the readings and topics.
+Lectures are essential to explain and discuss the experimental methods and their applications.
+In addition to the lecturer’s extensive knowledge and research into the subjects studied, the lectures rely on use of PowerPoint slides as well as multi-media to provide students with examples and help them understand the readings and topics.

-The small discussion seminars will allow students to reinforce the knowledge acquired through the readings and lectures, as the students will be able to come up with questions and continue their learning experience by discussing and exchanging points of views with each other.
-Moreover, the seminars are a great opportunity to develop critical skills by students working with each other to create activities to help other students learn better the topics discussed.
+The small discussion seminars will allow students to reinforce the knowledge acquired through the readings and lectures, as students will work on practical examples every week putting the knowledge into practice.
+Moreover, the seminars are a great opportunity to develop students' critical skills by working with each other to create activities to help other students learn better the topics discussed.
 Students enjoyed the seminar sessions and their structure and have told colleagues in GPS about it.
+Finally, the end-of-module assessment surgery will support students learning process and development of their own experimental design.

 Reading Lists